 324. SECONDARY SCHOOL METHODS AND MATERIALS (Credit, 3 hours).
-Designed to enable students in secondary education to learn how to select and effectively use a variety of methods and appropriate materials with classes in middle and secondary schools.
+Designed to enable students in secondary education to learn how to select and to use effectively a variety of methods and appropriate materials with classes in middle and secondary schools.
 Lesson plans and units are constructed and employed in the course.